yaroslavafenkin/xcode-plugin/README.md

 *Important!*

-We will soon release a new version of the Jenkins Xcode Integrate Plugin.

-In this version, compatibility with the current version is maintained.
+Newest version is compatibility with the previous version priour 2.0.12 is maintained.
 However, major changes have been made to the handling of macOS keychains.